pedfu/rock-paper-scissors-game/README.md

 # HOW TO SET UP

-- Download the files, open index.html in some navegator and done!
+- Download the files
+- Open index.html using a navegator, such as Google Chrome
+- Done!